anyalitica/tableau-vizql-data-service/README.md

 # tableau-vizql-data-service
 Resources to get started with VizQL Data Service (VDS), Tableau's API

-This repo is a collection of [code snippets](https://github.com/anyalitica/tableau-vizql-data-service/blob/main/python) and [slides from my talk](https://github.com/anyalitica/tableau-vizql-data-service/blob/main/slides) at the DataFam Tableau Conference'24.
+This repo is a collection of [code snippets](https://github.com/anyalitica/tableau-vizql-data-service/blob/main/python)(**python** folder) and [slides from my talk](https://github.com/anyalitica/tableau-vizql-data-service/blob/main/slides) at the DataFam Tableau Conference'24.

 # Useful links to get started with VDS